-the restoration project is a three year old church plant located in Salisbury, MD, affiliated with the Cooperative Baptist Fellowship.
+the restoration project is an 8 year old church plant located in Salisbury, MD, affiliated with the Cooperative Baptist Fellowship.

 We began meeting in a home a few blocks away from Salisbury University in January 2013.